 Therapeutic vaccines for HPV represent an innovative approach to treating HPV infections and related diseases, such as CC and other malignancies.
 Therapeutic vaccinations aim to cure HPV-caused lesions or infections that have already occurred, whereas prophylactic vaccines are intended to prevent HPV infection.
 Therapeutic vaccines most commonly target E6 and E7 oncoproteins, which are involved in the harmful process of cellular transformation and stimulate T-cell immunity (especially CD8+ cytotoxic T cells) to kill infected or malignant cells.
-More than 20 therapeutic HPV vaccine candidates are currently in various phases of research, with several undergoing clinical trials.
-Some therapeutic vaccines, such as VGX-3100, are in the later phases of clinical research and show efficacy in treating precancerous CIN 2/3 lesions, but none have yet received widespread regulatory approval for the treatment of cervical lesions or cancer [65].
-The effectiveness and safety of PDS0101, an HPV-specific T-cellactivating immunotherapy, are being assessed in the phase II IMMUNOCERV trial (NCT04580771), in combination with CRT for patients with locally advanced HPV-associated CC (stage IB3 to IVA).
-Initial findings indicated a favorable safety profile, an 88% complete metabolic response rate on post-treatment imaging, an 89% DFS after one year, and 100% OS [66].
-Further updates on long-term outcomes are awaited.
+More than 20 therapeutic HPV vaccine candidates are presently in various phases of research, with several of them undergoing clinical trials.
+Some therapeutic vaccines, such as VGX-3100, are currently in the latter phases of clinical research and show efficacy in treating precancerous CIN 2/3 lesions, but none have yet received widespread regulatory approval for cervical lesions/cancer treatment (65).
+The effectiveness and safety of PDS0101, an HPVspecific T-cell-activating immunotherapy, are being assessed in the phase II IMMUNOCERV trial (NCT04580771), in combination with chemoradiotherapy for patients with locally advanced HPV-associated CC (stage IB3 to IVA).
+Initial findings indicated a favorable safety profile, an 88% complete metabolic response rate on post-treatment imaging, an 89% DFS after one year, and a 100% OS (66).
+Further updates on long-term outcomes are expected.

 Therapeutic vaccines hold great promise for patients with advanced or recurrent CC, as well as for those with precancerous lesions caused by persistent HPV infection.
-They have the potential to become a key part of the treatment for HPV-related diseases, significantly reducing the incidence and mortality of HPV-related malignancies.
+They have the potential to become a key part of the treatment for HPV-related diseases, considerably decreasing HPV-related malignancies' incidence and mortality.